Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 sp_before.jpg spe.jpg BEFORE INSERTING THE SOFT PALATE ELEVATOR AFTER INSERTING THE SOFT PALATE ELEVATOR

-Elevating the center of the soft palate also tightens the nearby soft tissues, as was demonstrated below in a patient who had previously undergone UPPP, after horizontal lines were stamped with gentian violet on the pharyngeal wall.
+Elevating the center of the soft palate also tightens the nearby soft tissues, as was demonstrated below in a patient who had previously undergone UPPP, after horizontal lines were stamped on the pharyngeal wall with gentian violet.
 Inserting the device caused the straight purple lines on the left side photo to become curved on the right side photo.
 Such tensioning of the pharyngeal wall makes the soft tissues there less easily sucked into the pharynx or vibrating during snoring.

 unelevated_-_1_1.jpg Screen_Shot_2022-11-29_at_9.43.22_AM.png

 Whatever type of mandibular advancement appliance is used for stage one treatment, its effectiveness should be tested after titration.
-Even a 50% reduction in AHI can feel like successful treatment to the patient, but such limited improvements often do not last, because each remaining incident stretches out the pharyngeal tissues and thereby makes further events more likely.
+Even a 50% reduction in AHI can feel like successful treatment to the patient, but such limited improvements often do not last, because the remaining incidents keep stretching out the pharyngeal tissues until they reform a gasket that once again obstructs the airway.
 Multi-night home sleep testing eliminates any first night effect and the normal night-to-night variability in results.14

 STAGE 2 – ADVANCING THE TONGUE BODY AND BASE

-If the OSA persists after stage 1 treatment, the next stage of multi-level treatment for dentate patients is to prevent the tongue from dropping back into the pharynx by "pinning" it against the mandible, in the space shown below, between specialized upper and lower tongue gripping surfaces that each contain thousands of forward-slanted acrylic pin points (tongue velcro).
-Holding the tongue against the mandible is easily tolerated, because the mandible functions as the bone for the tongue.
+The next stage of multi-level treatment for dentate patients is to "pin" the tongue against the advanced mandible between specialized upper and lower tongue gripping surfaces that each contain thousands of forward-slanted acrylic pin points (tongue velcro).

 Screen_Shot_2022-05-16_at_9.29.14_PM.png Screen_Shot_2022-10-25_at_2.07.51_PM.png

-The lower tongue gripping surface is a sheet of up to 10,000 (depending on size) accupuncture needle sized points (shown left) that has been shaped to fit the floor of the user's mouth and then bonded to the lower base appliance, as shown below right.
+The lower tongue gripping surface is a sheet of up to 10,000 (depending on size) accupuncture needle sized points (shown left) in a carpet of "tongue velcro" that has been shaped to fit the patient and then bonded to the lower base appliance, as shown below right.
 The tiny points grip the sensitive tissues on the underside of the tongue like a non-skid surface.

 _DSC1103_2.jpg _DSC1999.jpg